 Uprooted is a photo exhibition that challenges you to think about the stories of people displaced in Nigeria, Kenya and Iraq.
 Discover more about the global crisis of displacement and how we can respond.
 An excellent example of conceptual photography used as a campaign tool.

 A must see exhibtion at the Tate Modern which explores the dynamic relationship of photography to art.
 Married to Stiglitz, friend to Paul Strand and Ansel Adams the art of Georgia O’Keeffe shows clear relationships between her paintings and the framing of early modern photography.

 An inspiring talk last night by Clive Booth at the Ashbourne Festival.
 More images can be seen on his website.
-His images are full of atmosphere and show a real connection to the people (Ileachs (e-lacs)) of Islay who he … Continue reading

 Just received the new book, “Making Photographs: Planning, Developing and Creating Original Photography” by Mike Simmons.
 Pleased to see that pages 19 and 20 feature my work on “Good Water” with the photograph below reproduced on page 20.
-The work … Continue reading

 Memories of childhood came flooding back as I strolled round this excellent exhibition at the Science Museum Media Space.
 The above photograph was taken in Leeds, where I grew up in a similar street.
 It must have been taken on a Monday because the washing is hanging out to dry.
 Such were the rituals of people in the 1950’s and 1960’s.

 Happy New Year 1135 explores the joy of celebration in a unique Kathmandu style that blends old and new in irresistable forms.